Dual metrics on the boundary of strictly polyhedral hyperbolic 3-manifolds: Properness

-The dual to the embedded surface $\phi(D_j)$ is a convex polyhedral embedding of $D_j$ to $\H^3$ equivariant with respect to $\rho_j$.
-As ${\rm im}(\mu_j)$ contains no torsion, the image of $\rho_j$ contain no elliptic elements, so the action is free.
-By taking the quotient, we obtain a hyperbolic convex cone-metric $d$ on $S_j$.
-By continuity, we get that the metrics $d_i$ on $S_j$ induced by $g_i$ at the boundary of $M$ converge uniformly to a convex hyperbolic cone-metric $d$ on $S_j$.
+The dual to the embedded surface $\phi(D )$ is a convex polyhedral embedding of $D $ to $\H^3$ equivariant with respect to $\sigma $.
+As ${\rm im}(\nu )$ contains no torsion, the image of $\sigma $ contains no elliptic elements, so the action is free.
+By taking the quotient, we obtain a hyperbolic convex cone-metric on $S $, which we denote by $d^I$.
+By continuity, we get that the metrics $d_i^I$ on $S $ induced by $g_i$ at the boundary of $M$ converge uniformly to a convex hyperbolic cone-metric $d^I$ on $S $.

 We do these procedures for each connected component $S_j$ of $\partial M$.
-We obtain a convex hyperbolic cone-metric on $\partial M$, which we continue to denote by $d$.
+We obtain a convex hyperbolic cone-metric on $\partial M$, which we continue to denote by $d^I$.